 - Free Choice

-Residents have the right to: choose their personal physician, be fully informed about their medical care and treatment, participate in planning their care and treatment, and to refuse treatment.
+Residents have the right to: choose their personal physician, be fully informed about their medical care and treatment, participate in planning their care and treatment, and refuse treatment.

 - Freedom from Abuse and Restraints

 Residents have the right to be free from physical or mental abuse.
 They cannot be kept apart from other residents against their will.
-They cannot he tied down or given drugs to restrain them if it is not required to treat their medical symptoms.
+They cannot be tied down or given drugs to restrain them if it is not required to treat their medical symptoms.
 The facility cannot use restraints to punish a resident or to make it easier to care for the resident.

 Residents have the right to complain about their care or treatment without being punished.
 They also have the right to have their grievances resolved quickly.

 When a resident is admitted to a nursing facility, staff must inform the resident about his or her rights.
 The facility must provide a written statement of these rights if a resident asks for it.